jina-ai/inference-client/README.md

 print(response[0].matches)
 ```

+You may also input images as bytes or tensors similarly to the encode method.

 **NOTICE**: The following tasks Caption and VQA are BLIP2 exclusive.
 Calling these methods on other models will fall back to the default encode method.

 ### Captioning